A look at the resume questions and answers you care about most.

 I wish I had a magic bullet for overcoming age discrimination in the job search, but unfortunately, I haven’t found one yet.
 That said, I have researched this topic quite a bit in the past and wrote a three-part series on how to combat age discrimination in the job market that’s worth a read.
 For more advice on combating age discrimination on your resume and during the job search, please check out the following resume help links:

 Are resume keywords really that important?
 How do I know what keywords to include in my resume?

 Resume keywords are really important, actually.
-Many organizations use software known as applicant tracking systems (or ATS, for short) to pre-screen resume applications as they are submitted, rank them based on their contents and send only the most qualified candidates over to HR for review.
+Many organizations use software known as applicant tracking systems (or ATS, for short) to pre-screen resume applications as they are submitted, rank them based on their contents, and send only the most qualified candidates over to HR for review.

-If your resume contains the same keywords that routinely pop up in your target job description, you have a much better chance at getting past this digital gatekeeper.
+If your resume contains the same keywords that routinely pop up in your target job description, you have a much better chance of getting past this digital gatekeeper.
 Click on the following link for a step-by-step plan to customize your resume for a job listing using resume keywords.

 I want to stress that you shouldn't overhaul your resume for every single job application.
 Ideally, you should have a specific job goal, so most of the job listings for which you apply should contain similar keywords and requirements.

 Gather a few job descriptions that reflect your current job goals and make a list of the terms that are repeated throughout these listings.
 Oftentimes, these keywords reflect the hard and soft job skills that are required to do the job well.
 It could also include technical proficiencies and industry-specific terms.
 It's safe to say that if these words and phrases are showing up on multiple job posts in which you’re interested, then you should incorporate those keywords into your resume.